bbc/logtracer/README.md

 - [Implementing Tracing in a gRPC App](stackdriver_logging/grpc_helpers)

-# todo tw firebreak sprint:
-- finish readme for flask helpers
-- update this readme
-    - say about removal of context? causing confusion
-- write tests for b3/tracing stuff
-- write tests for helpers
-- write readme for it

 ## Purpose

 Make it simple to generate and propagate tracing metadata between Python microservices and post them to a tracing API.